asheroto/ffmpeg-examples/README.md

 # Recommended arguments for NVIDIA GPUs
 ### If you have an NVIDIA GPU, this is a faster way to encode vs the CPU

+This will convert the source video to a 1080p, 30fps, 2Mbps video, 128Kbps audio, output.
+It will strip the metadata, data streams, and subtitle streams.

 |Argument|Description|
 |--|--|